 Alternatively, getting external help to assist with the upgrade (making sure that any custom rules are documented and validated before any upgrade takes place) is something that could be considered.

 If nothing goes wrong with your system, then there is nothing to worry about, as older versions of Azure AD Connect will continue to operate (although without the newer functionality).
 However, if something goes wrong, the first thing that will have to happen before any support is offered will be an upgrade.
 Only when the upgrade has been completed will it be possible to get support from Microsoft on the actual issue.

 What should you do next?

 If you are reading this after January 2020, then the supported version number will have changed, so please refer to Microsoft’s Azure AD Connect version release history page to get the full version history and determine which version you must update to (we would normally say go with the latest version in any case).

 When you know what version number you need to update to then you should check your documentation and see if you have any custom rules in place.

 Then proceed to plan the upgrade appropriately using the in-place or switch migration.

-If you are unsure at any point, then get in touch with us and we will be happy to help with the upgrade process and validation of the correct operation.
+If you are unsure at any point, then why not arrange a Vision Call and we will be happy to help with the upgrade process and validation of the correct operation.

 Eight-time winner of the Microsoft Partner of the Year Award for Identity Management, Enterprise Mobility, and Security and Compliance.